dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< /notice >}}

-The end result - a 24/7 working Telegram bot that has access the GPT-J-6B model.
+The end result - a 24/7 working Telegram bot that has access to the GPT-J-6B model.

 For **FREE** 🚀

 {{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}

 That's about a wrap!
 Here are some of my suggestions:
-+ Checkout other GPT models you can use and deploy it on your bot.
++ Check out other GPT models you can use and deploy them on your bot.
-+ Try to use multiple commands that links to multiple functions on your bot.
++ Try to use multiple commands that link to multiple functions on your bot.
 + Deploy other SOTA models from various domains like computer vision on your bot.

 Have fun 🥳